trilogy-group/spacewars/README.md

 A 3D space shooter game where players pilot an X-wing fighter on a mission to destroy the Death Star.

+## Play the Game

+You can play the game online at: [https://trilogy-group-1.github.io/spacewars/](https://trilogy-group-1.github.io/spacewars/)

 ## Project Overview

 Space Wars is a browser-based 3D game built with Three.js that recreates the iconic trench run scene from Star Wars.
 Players navigate through the Death Star's surface, avoid obstacles and enemy fire, and ultimately attempt to hit the thermal exhaust port to destroy the Death Star.